 Improve your endurance with the help of the squashskills team

 Whatever level you play at, our training system has the opportunity to facilitate big developments in your game.
-Our Endurance course is built around the very best drills and workouts to focus on boosting that all-important squash-specific stamina!Find out more
+Our 6-week courses is built around the very best drills and workouts to focus on boosting your Squash skills and Fitness!Find out more